Samdney/blog/content/blog/disruptivedesignneuralnetworks.md

 We take this observations, and decide to identify the case of a maximum independent set of size $3$, as true, else as false.
-Hence, our graphics shows us the belonging NAND graph representation of the neural network definition of above.
+Hence, our graphics shows us the belonging NOR graph representation of the neural network definition of above.